nextstrain/fauna/tdb/README.md

 Command line arguments to run vdb_download:
 * -db --database default='vdb', help=database to download from.
 Ex 'vdb', 'test'
 * -v --virus help=virus table to interact with.
 Ex 'Zika', 'Flu'
+* --subtype help=subtype to be include in download, multiple arguments allowed
+* --host help=host to be include in download, multiple arguments allowed
 * --path help=path to dump output files to, default is data/
 * --ftype help=output file format, default is 'fasta', other option is 'json'
 * --fstem help=output file stem name, default is VirusName\_Year\_Month\_Date